What I Learned From Our Mid-Year Review

 However, she loves moving around and working out, he does not.
 He also hates learning about body anything so take this into consideration.

-I love it, it includes studying nutrition, fire safety, dangers of drugs/alcohol as well as exercise and learning the proper form etc. It covers all my check’s needed for the Department of Education.
+I love it, it includes studying nutrition, fire safety, dangers of drugs/alcohol as well as exercise, and learning the proper form, etc. It covers all my “checkmarks” needed for the Department of Education.

 Music:

-Don’t go into shock….Easy Peasy Music: Early American.
+Don’t go into shock…Easy Peasy Music: Early American.
 Neither child is a fan of learning to play and instrument.
-This covers learning about music, the different notes, artist and is all online.
+This covers learning about music, the different notes, and artists, and is all online.
 Nothing I have to “waste money” on.

-Last year they did keyboarding, C did pretty good.
+Last year they did keyboarding, C did pretty well.
 D hated every single one.
 C had no desire to continue.
-Again it covers all my check’s needed for the Department of Education.
+Again it covers all my requirements needed for the Department of Education.

-I look forward to hearing your results of your review, or any suggestions for the multitude of questions I asked above!
+I look forward to hearing the results of your review, or any suggestions for the multitude of questions I asked above!

 Thank you so much for reading and please share if you think this was helpful.